ibm-cloud-docs/containers/cs_users.md

 ## Customizing classic infrastructure permissions
 {: #infra_access}

-When you assign the **Super User** infrastructure role to the admin who sets the API key or whose infrastructure credentials are set, other users within the account share the API key or credentials for performing infrastructure actions.
+When you assign the **Super User** infrastructure role to the admin or functional ID that sets the API key or whose infrastructure credentials are set, other users within the account share the API key or credentials for performing infrastructure actions.
 You can then control which infrastructure actions the users can perform by assigning the appropriate [{{site.data.keyword.cloud_notm}} IAM platform role](#platform).
 You don't need to edit the user's IBM Cloud infrastructure permissions.
 {: shortdesc}

 Classic infrastructure permissions apply only to classic clusters.
 For VPC clusters, see [Granting user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).